chainpoint/chainpoint-proof-json-schema/README.md

 Take a look here to learn more about [https://chainpoint.org](https://chainpoint.org)

+## IMPORTANT

+This package does *not* validate that the hashes in a proof are valid up to an anchor (e.g. BTC, ETH).
+In fact this package doesn't know what a hash is!
+It only validates that the proof you provide it with is a well formed proof according to its schema.
+Nothing more, nothing less.

 ## Try it out

 Test out the schema validation with a sample proof,